ibmverse/verse-developer/_tutorials/ext-send-data-to-app.markdown

 ```

 In order to handle the message from Verse, your web application needs to register an event listener through __window.addEventListener("message", function(event) {})__.
-Then in the event handler, the web application first sends a 'com.ibm.verse.widget.loaded' message back to Verse to identify that the web application is ready to receive the message.
+In the event handler, the web application first sends a 'com.ibm.verse.widget.loaded' message back to Verse to identify that the web application is ready to receive the message.
 Then your web application can process the context data based on its own logic.

 A sample script included in the web application to communicate with Verse through cross-document messaging is like below.
 Also here is [a sample HTML page][2] you can refer.